jonnigs/Tolvunarfraedi_2/README.md

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.

+### 4. Verkefni

+1. Implementation of iterable for the Java class ArrayList.
+2. Java class Hanoi that writes out all steps needed to solve the tower of Hanoi problem.
+3. C++ class stack.
+Made for stacks of int, uses singly linked list.

 ### 3. Verkefni

-1. Finnishin the Java class Fraction.
+1. Finnishing the Java class Fraction.
 Implementing Compairable for equals method and compareTo method.
 2. Finnishing the Java class SinglyLinkedList.
 3. C++ method reverse for the class SinglyLinkedList.